cchenche8/EBM_TFG/README.md

-# Machine Learning-Based Classification of Hospital Discharge Diagnoses Using SNOMED-CT Encoded Health Problems and Clinical Data
+# Use of Machine Learning and SNOMED CT encoded Health Problems to Predict Hospital Discharge Diagnoses

 **Author: Cindy Chen**